On the system CL12 of computability logic: Constant games and ``propositional'' operations

-\begin{convention} A terminological convention important to remember is that we often identify a legal position $\Phi$ of a game $A$ with the game $\seq{\Phi}A$.
+\begin{conv} A terminological convention important to remember is that we often identify a legal position $\Phi$ of a game $A$ with the game $\seq{\Phi}A$.
 So, for instance, we may say that the move $1$ by $\oo$ brings the game $B_0\adc B_1$ down to the position $B_1$.
-Strictly speaking, $B_1$ is not a position but a game, and what {\em is} a position is $\seq{\oo 1}$, which we here identified with the game $B_1=\seq{\oo 1}(B_0\adc B_1)$. \end{convention}
+Strictly speaking, $B_1$ is not a position but a game, and what {\em is} a position is $\seq{\oo 1}$, which we here identified with the game $B_1=\seq{\oo 1}(B_0\adc B_1)$. \end{conv}

 Note that, in order to define the $\legal{}{}$ component of a constant game $A$, it is sufficient to specify what the {\bf initial legal (lab)moves} --- i.e., the elements of $\{\xx\alpha\ |\ \seq{\xx\alpha}\in\legal{A}{}\}$ --- are, and to what game the game $A$ is brought down after such an initial legal labmove $\xx\alpha$ is made; then, the set of legal runs of $A$ will be uniquely defined (this can be seen to hold even in recursive definitions of game operations as in clauses 1 and 3 of Definition \ref{op} below).
 Similarly, note that defining the $\win{}{}$ component only for the legal runs of $A$ would be sufficient, for then it uniquely extends to all runs.
 With these observations in mind, we define the operations $\gneg,\mlc,\mld,\adc,\add$ as follows: